 ProtonVPN is a VPN service established in Switzerland that bills itself as a safe, premium VPN for those who value their privacy.
-The creators of ProtonMail, a private email provider, formally debuted it in 2017.
+ProtonMail’s private email provider’s creators formally debuted it in 2017.
 In this revised ProtonVPN review for 2022, I set out to see if this VPN outperforms the competition in terms of privacy, security, and speed.

 The ProtonVPN network currently has over 1,700 servers in 63 countries (up from 61 from our last review).
-The majority of the servers are located in Europe and North America, but there are also servers in Columbia, Australia, Brazil, Hong Kong, New Zealand, India, Malaysia, South Africa, South Korea, Japan, and other countries.
+Most of the servers are located in Europe and North America.
+Still, there are also servers in Columbia, Australia, Brazil, Hong Kong, New Zealand, India, Malaysia, South Africa, South Korea, Japan, and other countries.

 - The most beneficial free subscription